mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

 - **Ready and willing to ask and answer questions**.
   If you're comfortable saying you're unsure, asking for help; but equally reaching out to assist others, you'll be an incredible addition to our team.
 We thrive because of continuous learning.
 First-time mistakes should be celebrated, not blamed.
 - **Leadership skills**.
-  You will help build and collaborate with the community.
+  You will help build the community and collaborate with it.
   You will guide and mentor contributors, steering the community in the right direction.
 - **Past work with front-end infrastructure**.
   Perhaps you've written a Babel plugin or even worked on a problem similar to the ones Pigment CSS aims to address.